-Hollywood, Nebraska, the rueful comedy by Kenneth Jones about two fortysomething actresses who return to their small town for separate family emergencies, will be workshopped by Wyoming Theater Festival in Sheridan, WY, where the playwright will be in residence starting Aug.
-18. Rehearsals and rewrites with a professional cast and creative team will culminate in six fully staged public performances Sept.
+Hollywood, Nebraska, the rueful new comedy by Kenneth Jones about two fortysomething actresses who return to their small town for separate family emergencies, will be workshopped by Wyoming Theater Festival in Sheridan, WY, where the playwright will be in residence starting Aug.
+18. Rehearsals and rewrites with a professional cast and creative team will culminate in six fully staged public performances, on a barebones set, Sept.
 8-16.

-Here’s how Hollywood, Nebraska is billed: “In the panhandle of Nebraska, two actresses of a certain age are making a homecoming in their small town.
+Here’s how Hollywood, Nebraska is billed: “In the panhandle of Nebraska, two actresses of a certain age are making a homecoming in their dying small town.
 Jane’s in from L.A. to check up on her ailing mother.
 Andrea’s back from New York to bury her father.
+Will a disappearing dot on the map of the Great Plains provide a second act for each of them?
 A new rueful comedy about the urge to be creative, the itch to move away and the ache of reconnecting with the family and feelings that you thought you left behind.”

 Scott Alan Evans, executive artistic director of Off-Broadway’s TACT/The Actors Company Theatre, will direct.
 TACT gave Hollywood, Nebraska its first public presentation in its 2016 NewTACTics play reading series, during and after which the play underwent revisions and refinements.
 Susan Fenichell directed that earlier presentation.